Analysis | Giannis Antetokounmpo had only known progress with the Bucks. Until now.

 The challenge for Budenholzer, who was named the NBA’s 2019 coach of the year, is that he is now positioned as the most obvious fall guy.
 He was given wide berth to do things his way, and it didn’t work.
 Unfortunately for him, the timing couldn’t be worse.
 Milwaukee must show Antetokounmpo before his upcoming free agency that it remains committed to winning a title, and that its whimpering ending wasn’t good enough.

 The Bucks don’t have many other buttons to push.
 They lack young prospects to drive internal improvement and don’t possess high draft picks that could help facilitate a trade for an impact veteran.
 They will be hard-pressed to find an upgrade on Middleton in the sidekick role.
-They can’t undo the disastrous Brogdon trade, and they can’t reasonably expect Bledsoe to develop into a trustworthy playoff player.
+They can’t undo the disastrous Brogdon trade, and they can’t reasonably expect Bledsoe, who turns 31 in December, to develop into a trustworthy playoff player.

 Without a significant change, the message from Milwaukee to its franchise player would be: “We’re counting on you to fix this.”
 That’s not much of a pitch when the Heat, Toronto Raptors and Golden State Warriors, among others, will be lining up to woo Antetokounmpo after the 2020-21 season.